 Dealing with infidelity

 Surviving infidelity is a process.
 It is not an event.
 It goes in stages.
-This first stage is a ‘fact finding stage.’
-Part of this ‘fact finding stage’ is learning if there is the possibility that you may be exposes to sexually transmitted diseases.
-Once all the facts are out, you are laying the groundwork for making intelligent decisions that will impact upon the rest of your life, and if you have children, on their lives as well.
+This first stage is a ‘fact-finding stage.’
+Part of this ‘fact-finding stage’ is learning if there is a possibility that you may be exposed to sexually transmitted diseases.
+Once all the facts are out, you are laying the groundwork for making intelligent decisions that will impact upon the rest of your life, and if you have children, their lives as well.

 Often the assistance of a relationship professional who specializes in infidelity is required to help you survive infidelity.
 Below are sources where you can find qualified therapists.